S. Anne Marie Archer

 Unfortunately, there are many instances in the workplace when the person behaving in a discriminatory manner towards you is another person of color.
 Is this still discrimination?
 What should you do when this occurs?
 What do you do when the perpetrator of a discriminatory hostile work environment is a person of color or even the same race/ethnicity and/or gender as you are?

-This blog post and this video on YouTube will address what you should do when and if this happens to you at work.
+This blog post will address what you should do when and if this happens to you at work.

 There are two things to remember when it comes to discrimination by a person who is the same sex/gender, race/ethnicity as you.